AntoineMeheut/Rokc-Mk3/Shellv2.md

 If after the execution you do not have an error message and you get a complete on all the steps, bravo!
 Openshift Origin is installed.

-## Two commands use to verify its operation
+## Useful commands to verify that it works
 ### See the state of your nodes
 ```
 oc get nodes